How Much Does an Inground Pool Cost?

 - Size isn’t everything.
 It doesn’t matter how big a pool is; kids will play in a pool for hours.
 Don’t get so caught up in the size of the pool that you can’t afford it.

 - Do the upkeep yourself.
+While you may not be able to build your own inground pool, maintenance is probably a doable DIY task.
 Drains and filters should be cleaned once a week.
 Checking the pool’s water pH and chlorine levels is also a weekly chore.
-For additional savings, do them yourself instead of hiring someone else.

 Asking a pool installation professional the right questions will minimize miscommunication and save money.
-Here are some questions to ask about the cost to install an in-ground pool.
+The following are some questions for homeowners to ask about the cost to install an inground pool.

 - Where is your place of business?
 Do you have a showroom?